HONDA RUCKUS (NPS50)

 Design and Amenities

 The Ruckus holds a soft spot in my heart because this is the scooter that got me into the scene.
 I picked up a new black 2003 Ruckus in spring 2004 and rode it everywhere.
 I put on about 15,000kms (9000 miles) that first year.
 I rode it year round for the two years which was a difficult feat in Canadian winters.
 Largely as a result of that winter driving, I decided to sell my slightly rusty Ruckus and get a new white 2006 one.
 I poured my heart into modifying that Ruckus and had just finished it when this picture (shown in white) was taken in spring, 2007.
-Sadly, this Ruckus was totalled about a week after that when a car pulled out and hit me.
+Sadly, this Ruckus was totalled a week after this picture, but I’m back on another one.

 Okay enough about me!
 How is the rest of the scooter?
 Well there are a lot of things to love and a few things to complain about.
 The great parts of the Ruckus are its brilliantly designed engine, rugged and timeless style and Honda quality.
 The main downsides are the lack of the enclosed storage space and lack of options to spruce up this performance of this engine.